Sewer repair

 You smell sewer gas inside or outside your house.
 Broken sewer lines let sewer gas escape.
 Inside, you might smell it near drains.
 Outside, the smell is strongest near where your sewer line runs.
 The odor is unmistakable and it doesn't go away.

 Your yard has wet spots that smell like sewage.
 Dark soggy patches near your house or along the path where your sewer line runs to the street.
-Grass might be greener in these spots because sewage acts like fertilizer.
+Grass might be noticeably greener in these spots because sewage contains nitrogen and phosphorus that act as fertilizer.
 But the smell tells you what's really happening.

 Your drains are slow throughout the whole house.
 Not just one sink or one toilet - everything drains slowly.
 You've tried snaking drains and using cleaners but nothing helps for long.
 This points to a partial blockage or damage in your main sewer line.

-You see cracks in your foundation or settling around your house.
-Sewer leaks wash away soil under and around your foundation.
-This causes settling and structural damage.
-New cracks that appear in your foundation might be caused by an underground sewer leak you don't know about yet.
+You see new cracks in your foundation or settling around your house.
+Sewer leaks can wash away soil under and around your foundation over time.
+This causes settling and may contribute to structural damage.
+New cracks that appear in your foundation could be caused by an underground sewer leak you don't know about yet.

 What Sewer Repair Prevents and Fixes

 Sewer repair protects your foundation and property.
-Sewage leaking underground erodes soil and damages your foundation.
+Sewage leaking underground erodes soil and can damage your foundation.
 The longer it leaks, the worse the damage gets.
-You could end up with major foundation problems that cost tens of thousands to repair.
-Fixing the sewer line stops this erosion before it destroys your foundation.
+Foundation repairs can be expensive, sometimes running into the tens of thousands.
+Fixing the sewer line stops this erosion before it causes serious structural problems.

 Proper sewer repair eliminates sewer odors.
 Once the line is fixed and sealed properly, sewer gas can't escape.
 Your house and yard smell normal again.
 You're not embarrassed when people visit.
 You can use your plumbing without worrying about smells.